dpleshakov/examples/buildifier_config_tables/readme.md

-# Buildifier AddTables Path Search Issue Examples
+# Buildifier 7.3.1 AddTables Path Search Issue Examples

-This repository demonstrates an issue with the `AddTables` configuration in **Buildifier** when specifying a **relative path** to the `.buildifier-tables.json` file.
+This repository demonstrates an issue with the `AddTables` configuration in **Buildifier 7.3.1** when specifying a **relative path** to the `.buildifier-tables.json` file.
 Specifically, it shows how Buildifier fails to locate the file when run from subdirectories of the workspace.

 ## Problem Overview